larson-group/clubb_release/input/case_setups/Readme.txt

 ------------------------------------------

 runtype | character
-  This a simulation type, e.g. "bomex".
+  This simulation type, e.g. "bomex".
+  Used to determine case specific settings, e.g. initial TKE.
+  See clubb_driver.F90 for examples.

 nzmax | integer
- Number of vertical levels.
+ Maximum number of vertical levels.
+Note that if there is less sounding data than nzmax requires, then the domain will be truncated to nzmax levels.

 grid_type | integer
   1 ==> evenly spaced grid levels, 2 ==> unevenly-spaced thermo. grid levels,